sparkle-project/sparkle-project.github.io/documentation/index.md

   * Note that embedding the `Sparkle.framework` into the bundle of a Developer ID application requires that you code-sign the framework and its helper tools with your Developer ID keys.
 Xcode should do this automatically if you create an archive via <samp>Product › Archive</samp> and <samp>Distribute App</samp> choosing <samp>Developer ID</samp> method of distribution.
   * You can diagnose code signing problems with `codesign --deep -vvv --verify <path-to-app>` for code signing validity, `spctl -a -t exec -vv <path-to-app>` for Gatekeeper validity, and by checking logs in the Console.app.
 See Apple's [Code Signing in Depth](https://developer.apple.com/library/archive/technotes/tn2206/_index.html) for more code signing details.

+#### Rotating signing keys

-If you both code-sign your application and include a public EdDSA key for signing your update archive, Sparkle allows issuing a new update that changes either your code signing certificate or your EdDSA keys.
-Note however this is a last resort and should *only* be done if necessary (like if you lose access to one of them or need to change keys).
+For regular application updates, if you both code-sign your application and include a public EdDSA key for signing your update archive, Sparkle allows rotating keys by issuing a new update that changes either your code signing certificate or your EdDSA keys.
+We recommend rotating keys only when necessary though, like if you lose access to one of them or need to change keys due to [EdDSA migration](eddsa-migration).

 ### 4. Distributing your App